CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

     # more direct evaluation of the equation of state without checking the saturation boundary
     In [0]: HEOS.specify_phase(CoolProp.iphase_gas)

-    # We try it again, see how much faster?
+    # We try it again - a bit faster
     In [0]: %timeit HEOS.update(CoolProp.DmolarT_INPUTS, 1e-6, 300)

     # Reset the specification of phase